lionelmace/jenkins-x-iks/README.md

 ## Using the IBM Cloud Container Registry (after Jenkins-X has installed)

+1. Go into the `jx` namespace created during the installation
+    ```
+    jx ns jx
+    ```

 1. Create a namespace in the IBM Cloud Container Registry Service that matches your GitHub organization name or your GitHub username.
-If the names do not match, then Jenkins-X cannot use the Container Registry.
+If the names do not match, then the Jenkins-X quickstart project cannot use the Container Registry.
+For your own project, you will of course define the registry namespace that you want
     ```
     ibmcloud cr namespace-add <your-github-org>
     ```